rahulkp220/streaming-videos/README.md

 # streaming-videos

-Learn to stream any video using nodejs along with typescript.
+Learn to stream videos using nodejs along with `typescript`.

-The app uses `winston` logging and `express` backend to serve the video content.
+The app uses the following
+- `winston` for logging
+- `express` as backend framework
+- `eslint` for linting

 ![Final](./screenshots/Final%20webpage.png)